Thomas Malthus Contribution To The Theory Of Evolution

 • Food production increases arithmetically (1, 2, 3, 4, 5...).

 Malthus argued that this inherent imbalance would inevitably lead to a point where population outstripped the capacity of the land to produce sufficient food.
-He envisioned a world perpetually teetering on the brink of starvation, disease, and conflict.
+Still, he envisioned a world perpetually teetering on the brink of starvation, disease, and conflict.
 These "positive checks," as Malthus termed them, would act as brutal regulators, reducing the population through increased mortality.
 He also identified "preventive checks," such as delaying marriage or practicing abstinence, as ways to mitigate population growth.

 Malthus's work was immediately controversial.
 Critics pointed to his overly simplistic assumptions about population growth and food production.
 They also challenged his dismissive attitude towards social reform and his seeming acceptance of suffering as an inevitable consequence of natural law.
-However, the essay's impact was undeniable, sparking intense debate about population dynamics, resource management, and the future of humanity.
+Still, the essay's impact was undeniable, sparking intense debate about population dynamics, resource management, and the future of humanity.

 The Spark of Natural Selection: Malthus's Influence on Darwin and Wallace